jensdietrich/yamf/README.md

 the standard (simple, annotation-based) junit5 feature to impose a predictable execution order of tests must be used, see https://junit.org/junit5/docs/current/user-guide/#writing-tests-test-execution-order .
 * the asserts are mainly provided by the checks implemented here, such as running `mvn` and checking the results of this command, or checking whether the `pom.xml` file in the project checked is valid with respect to a schema
 * `testSourceCodeFolderStructure` shows how to use some of the new junit5 features
-* the last test is missing, this is something that has to be marked manually.
+* `testCodeComments` is empty, this is something that has to be marked manually.
 Including it with a special annotation `@ManualMarkingIsRequired` means that it can still be included in reports, where it can be flagged as a TODO for markers.
 Optionally, marking instructions can be included.
+* `testForIDEProjectMetaData` shows how do penalties -- the marks are negative, students get zero marks if the assertions succeed, -1 if they fail

 __Step 2 -- Write A Marking Script to run the tests, extending a provided superclass__